halakerohit07/Dining-Philosopher-Problem/README.md

 # Dining-Philosopher-Problem
-This repository contains files for the Dining-Philosopher-Problem for course Comp-346 using Java
+This repository contains files for the Dining-Philosopher-Problem for Operating Systems course Comp-346

 ## Description of the problem